dimitristheodoropoulos/Linux-Infrastructure-Automation-Lab/README.md

     Docker & Docker Compose: To containerize applications and orchestrate the monitoring stack.

+    Kubernetes: For container orchestration, managing scalable and resilient application deployments.

+    Minikube: A tool for running a single-node Kubernetes cluster locally.

     Prometheus: For collecting time-series metrics from virtual machines.

     Grafana: For visualizing metrics and creating dashboards.